-The main mineralized zones at the Troilus Project occur around the margins of the Troilus Diorite, and comprise the Z87 Zone (including Z87S), and the J4/J5 Zone.
-Other important mineralized zones discovered to date include the northern continuity of the J4/J5 Zone, named the Allongé Zone, and the southwestern margin of the metadiorite (including the Z86 zone).
+The main mineralized zones at the Troilus Project occur around the margins of the Troilus Diorite and comprise the Z87 Zone and the J Zone.
+Other important mineralized zones discovered to date include the northern continuity of the J Zone, named the Allongé Zone, and the southwestern margin of the metadiorite.